timbotron/js-space/README.md

 * Use the arrow keys on screen, or on your keyboard to navigate about the galaxy.
 * Click/tap on a star to view it's details.

-## Some neato features:
+## Some Neato Features

 * Alter the config.json to change the number of sectors that are generated, min distance between generated stars, etc.
 * The Sector View window is calibrated on page load, so on your phone try loading it in portrait vs landscape mode to see different layouts.
 * All the star details are mostly realistic main sequence type stars, with appropriate percent chance of existing.
 (Class M are much more common than class A, for example.)
-* You can pass in a seed via the URI, otherwise it uses the default seed.
+* You can pass in a seed via the URI.
+For example: https://js-space.graviton.systems/?seed=reverse_the_polarity .
+Otherwise it uses the default seed.
 * Only vanilla JS was used, no jQuery or anything else.
 * No images are used, it's all done via CSS and/or [HTML Canvas](https://en.wikipedia.org/wiki/Canvas_element) elements
 * The entire payload of this is less than 25kb! (when accounting for gzip)